Chandram-Dutta/Linux-MacOS-virtuallization/README.md

-# MacOS.py.qemu-GUI
+# Linux MacOS Virtualisation
-A GUI Based Installer for Mac OS virtualization using Python
+- A GUI Based Installer for Mac OS virtualization using Java.
+- Still under development
+- Follow to get posted on updates
+- Exciting updates soon!